Tatone26/Numworks-games/README.md

 To get a program from the calculator or to the calculator, go to numworks.com (with chrome), connect to your account, go to "python" -> "your scripts" and connect your numworks to your pc with a usb cable.
 Then, you have some big buttons to get scripts from or to your numworks.

 I don't think this github page will ever interest anyone but I made it public anyway...
 On numworks.com, you have a repository of lots of programs (and you can submit your owns apparently).

+PS : ignore pong and tetris, they are not working right now.
+There are some good versions online somewhere else.